A sequential ensemble approach to epidemic modeling: Combining Hawkes and SEIR models using SMC$^2$: Introduction

-While Bayesian model averaging is well-established in infectious disease modeling \citep{castaneda2015accounting, park2017ensemble, goudie2019joining}, most existing approaches rely on MCMC methods to compute posterior model probabilities.
+While Bayesian model averaging is well-established in infectious disease modeling \citep{castaneda2015accounting, park2017ensemble, goudie2019joining}, most existing approaches rely on Markov Chain Monte Carlo (MCMC) methods to compute posterior model probabilities.
 These require access to the full dataset, rendering them impractical for real-time applications.
-To address this, Bayesian model averaging using SMC methods has been proposed to sequentially integrate predictions from multiple models, weighted by their posterior likelihoods of generating observed data \citep{parrish2012toward, rings2012bayesian, martino2015cooperative, urteaga2016sequential}, though these approaches have not yet been applied to epidemiological modeling.
+To address this, Bayesian model averaging using SMC methods has been proposed to sequentially integrate predictions from multiple models, weighted by their posterior likelihoods of generating observed data \citep{parrish2012toward, rings2012bayesian, martino2017cooperative, urteaga2016sequential}, though these approaches have not yet been applied to epidemiological modeling.
 Moreover, they typically assume known model parameters, neglecting internal parameter uncertainty, a condition rarely met in practice.
-Our work builds on and extends these efforts by embedding Bayesian model averaging within the SMC$^2$ framework to jointly infer states and parameters from DTHP and SEIR models in real time.
-Rather than treating models in isolation and aggregating results post hoc, our framework integrates them within a unified inference procedure, allowing both models to run in ``parallel'' while dynamically fusing their common estimates at each time step, thus addressing both model and parameter uncertainty to support robust real-time decision-making during outbreaks. enables more coherent handling of model and parameter uncertainty, ultimately supporting robust decision-making during outbreaks.
+Our work builds on and extends these efforts by combining independent SMC$^2$ inference for each model with sequential Bayesian model averaging.
+Specifically, the DTHP and SEIR models are run simultaneously to infer states and parameters.
+At each step, model-specific posterior predictive distributions are combined using posterior model probabilities computed from the SMC$^2$-estimated model evidence.
+This procedure does not fully embed BMA within the SMC$^2$ algorithm; instead, model averaging is applied on the dynamic outputs of the independent SMC$^2$ updates.
+This allows real-time updating of predictions while accounting for uncertainty in both the model structure and the parameters.
 A valuable byproduct of this approach is the ability to estimate key epidemiological quantities, such as the infectious period from the SEIR model, and to assess how past events influence current transmission dynamics via the DTHP triggering kernel, providing complementary insights alongside primary predictions.